The Dalhousie School of Health Sciences

 - QEII Health Sciences Centre

-- Faculty of Health Professions - Dalhousie University
+- Faculty of Health (formerly Faculty of Health Professions) - Dalhousie University

 - Medical Health Sciences, NS Community College - Institute of Technology Campus